 - 1.1 In September 2020 the government published the results of an independent review, led by Sir Tony Redmond, into the effectiveness of local authority financial reporting and audit.
-Local authority accounts are complex and the review highlights a number of potential weaknesses with the current local audit framework and makes recommendations to address these. - 1.2 The response of the Ministry of Housing, Communities and Local Government (MHCLG) was published in 2020 with an update in May 2021.
-Whilst some recommendations have been agreed, others are being considered further with further guidance awaited later in the year.
-Further consultation has been undertaken relating to the funding of the new burdens created by the recommendations made and, also regarding changes to audit fee variations. - 1.3 This report provides the Audit and Standards Committee with a summary of the Redmond Review into the effectiveness of local audit and the transparency of local authority financial reporting, the recommendations made to the Government, along with the Government's response and the potential implications for the Council.
+Local authority accounts are complex and the review highlighted a number of potential weaknesses with the current local audit framework and makes recommendations to address these. - 1.2 The response of the Ministry of Housing, Communities and Local Government (MHCLG) was published in 2020 with an update in May 2021.
+A report was made to this committee in July 2021 on the position at that time.
+Whilst some recommendations were agreed, others were being considered further with further guidance awaited.
+Further consultation has been undertaken relating to the funding of the new burdens created by the recommendations made and, also regarding changes to audit fee variations. - 1.3 The Government published its final response in May 2022 and this report provides the Audit and Standards Committee with an updated summary of the Redmond Review into the effectiveness of local audit and the transparency of local authority financial reporting, the recommendations made to the Government, along with the Government's final response and the potential implications for the Council.